Blog

 Step 2: Education and training

 Users will need guidance and training to help them get the most out of new technology.
-When planning to introduce new tools, make sure you – and your provider of choice – have dedicated sufficient resource to get people to use them and drive value.
+Digital adoption platforms can be invaluable in this process, providing on-screen guidance and reducing training and support costs.
+When planning to introduce new tools, make sure you—and your provider of choice—have dedicated sufficient resources to get people to use them and drive value.

 In our experience, it’s best to start with some intensive bursts of training to create a baseline of understanding and build from there.
 We typically provide 2-4 hours of focused training to get users up to speed on basic functionality, so they can start driving value straight away.

 Smart piloting is critical when introducing any new technology.
+This is especially important when piloting enterprise software, which often requires significant user training and support.
 Before committing to a rollout at scale, pick a few select areas and use cases to test the new tool, identify potential challenges, and verify that you can get the value you need from it.

 The focus at this stage is often solely on technical capability, but do take the opportunity to test education and training materials if you can.